exploit-org/NetArmor/README.md

 if properly configured.

 All configurations are set to default values, but you can change them, if you want to make them more secure.
-The default password encoder is specified in SecurityConfiguration instance.
+The default password encoder is specified in SecurityConfig instance.

 ### Sample
 ```java